Owaisi speaks language of ‘rabid Islamism, extremism’ like Jinnah, says BJP’s Tejasvi Surya

 The BJP leader also mocked Chief Minister K Chandrasekhar Rao for promising to make Hyderabad like Istanbul, saying he actually wants to make “Hyderabad of Pakistan” as he had an alliance with the AIMIM .

-He further alleged that Telangana Rashtra Samithi-led Greater Hyderabad Municipal Corporation has failed to provide minimum infrastructure in Hyderabad.
+He further alleged that the Telangana Rashtra Samithi-led Greater Hyderabad Municipal Corporation has failed to provide minimum infrastructure in Hyderabad.
 “Be it controlling floods, Covid-19 cases, repairing roads or cleaning up Hussain Sagar Lake, TRS’s maladministration has caused enough suffering on citizens,” he added.

 Rao’s daughter, K Kavitha, dismissed Surya’s allegations and asked him to “open his eyes”.

 “This so-called young leader wants to change Hyderabad, change Telangana and South India,” she said.
 “I want to tell him, boss, open your eyes, Hyderabad has already changed.
 Amazon, Google have come to Hyderabad.”

 Kavitha hailed the developmental work undertaken by her father’s government.
 “Within 6 years, 24 hours quality power has come to Hyderabad, we have created a wonderful network of road and infrastructure to beat any other metro,” she said.
 “Hyderabad has arrived and it is Hyderabad’s time to rule the roost in this country.”